 10 Section 3.
-The Council declares that funds provided in the 2022 Adopted Budget to 11 expand school-based mental health services, Community Based Partnerships, and mobile 12 behavioral health crisis services and high-acuity services for people with behavioral health 13 conditions who also experience homelessness, are provided in acknowledgement of the shared 14 role that all levels of government have in creating and maintaining a strong behavioral health 15 system and with the expectation that King County is also making new investments to expand 16 components of the behavioral health service system in the county.
+The Council declares that funds provided in the 2022 Adopted Budget to 11 expand school-based mental health services, Community Based Partnerships, and mobile 12 behavioral health crisis services and to lease facilities for the operation of a new voluntary crisis 13 stabilization center are provided in acknowledgement of the shared role that all levels of 14 government have in creating and maintaining a strong behavioral health system and with the 15 expectation that King County will make new investments to create and operate a new voluntary 16 crisis stabilization center, as well as further expand other components of the behavioral health 17 service system in the county.

-Section 4.
-The Council requests that the Office of Intergovernmental Relations communicate these positions and actions to the King County Council, King County Executive, Washington State Legislature, Governor of Washington, and the elected officials representing Seattle at the federal level.
+18 Section 4.
+The Council requests that the Office of Intergovernmental Relations 19 communicate these positions and actions to the King County Council, King County Executive, 20 Washington State Legislature, Governor of Washington, and the elected officials representing 21 Seattle at the federal level.

-Adopted by the City Council the 22nd day of November
+Adopted by the City Council the e day of

-and si igned by me in open session in authentication of its adoption this 22nd day of
+and signed by me in open session in authentication of its adoption this day of

-Neversher

-November, 2021.
+, 2021.

-Marit

 President of the City Council

-The Mayor concurred the $2nd$ day of December , 2021.
+The Mayor concurred the day of , 2021.

+Jenny A. Durkan, Mayor

-The Mayor concurred the 2nd day of December , 2021.
+Filed by me this day o of , 2021.

-Jenney wurken
+Monica Martinez Monica Martinez Simmons, City Clerk

+Seal)